 This course is the second and final part of the Engineering program.
-Upon Completion, students will be fully prepared for their first year of an Associate's or Bachelor's degree in Engineering.
-Internships will be utilized to provide an opportunity to visit and work beside local engineers who will assist students through a Mentorship/Job shadowing experience during the last semester.
+It will enable students to fully prepare for their first year of an Associate's or Bachelor's degree in Engineering.
+Students will complete various projects throughout the course, and have an opportunity to visit and work beside local engineers who will assist students through a Mentorship / Job shadowing experience during the last semester.
+After completing this program, students will have 6 transcript college credit hours.